Ports To Expose

 - Add the label under

-labels:on the service. - Delete the
+labels:on the service. - Keep or delete the

-ports:block from the service. - Add
+- Add

 fibe.gg/subdomainif you don't want the default (service name) routing.
 See recipe-add-subdomain. - Ensure the app binds